Simon's Rock at Bard College: Athletics

 The llama is the mascot of Bard College at Simon's Rock, due to the proximity of the college soccer fields to Seekonk Veterinary Hospital, a veterinary clinic that, at one time, had a llama pasture.
 Interscholastic sports offered at the school include soccer, basketball, and swimming.

 All students at Simon's Rock are required to fulfill athletic requirements through the Active Community Engagement (ACE) Program.
 ACE courses include traditional gym classes, such as martial arts, swimming lessons, weight training, and so on, but extend to things like bowling, dodgeball, hackeysack, gardening, and scuba diving.

+Extracurriculars

+Simon Rock's student newspaper, the Llama Ledge, moved to an online format in 2001, and continued publishing until at least 2014.

 Housing

 The vast majority of students at Simon's Rock live on-campus, and all students (except those with local families) are required to live on-campus during their first two years, with some exceptions.

 Nine dormitories are currently used to house students.